On turbulent relations: Continuous relations

-Because of Lemma~\ref{l:F circ E is continuous}-(i), the continuous relations (and also the bi-continuous relations) over topological spaces are the morphisms of a category with the operation of composition.
-The assignment $E\mapsto E^{\op}$ is a contravariant functor of the category of bi-continuous relations to itself.
+A consequence of Lemma~\ref{l:F circ E is continuous}-(i) is that the continuous relations (and also the bi-continuous relations) over topological spaces are the morphisms of a category with the operation of composition.
+The assignment \(E\mapsto E^{\op}\) is a contravariant functor of the category of bi-continuous relations to itself.